 PRO TIP: Uncovering and communicating the transferable skills you can bring to teaching is paramount to land a teaching job offer.

 Have you ever had to discipline another person before?

 “Yes.
-When acting as office manager it came to my attention that one of my employees had been neglecting his duties, opting to surf the Internet and chat with friends instead.
+When acting as office manager, it came to my attention that one of my employees neglected his duties, opting to surf the Internet and chat with friends.
 I called him into my office and expressed that he was paid to work, and for no other reason.